When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Considering the Eleglide M1 is one of the cheapest electric bikes you can buy, I’m impressed with the overall quality of the frame and finishing kit.
 I couldn’t find any blemishes or imperfections on the paintwork, and the aluminium seatpost, stem and handlebar all look good.
 The handlebar is ergonomically well-designed, with a small rise and subtle back sweep.

-The M1 doesn’t have mudguards and rack, but they can be fitted if required.
+The M1 doesn’t have mudguards and a rack, but they can be fitted if required.
 There’s a front headlight, which can be switched on via the display and a kickstand.

 Who is the Eleglide M1 aimed at?